GoogleCloudPlatform/gce-cloud-sql-recommendation-tool/README.md

 # Solution Overview
-This tool provides modernization insights for moving self-managed SQL Server instances running on Google Compute Engine to fully managed Cloud SQL instances.
-The tool will identify features that are not offered in MS SQL Server on Linux and provide recommendations for how to implement the features on GCP along with a "ease of migration" score.
+This tool provides modernization recommendations for migrating self-managed SQL Server instances on Google Compute Engine to fully managed Cloud SQL instances.
+The tool will identify features not available in MS SQL Server on Linux and make recommendations for how to implement them on Google Cloud, as well as a score for "ease of migration."

 - [Solution Overview](#solution-overview)
 - [GCE to Cloud SQL Recommendation Tool Usage](#gce-to-cloud-sql-recommendation-tool-usage)